cyyself/TCPTP-booster/README.md

 Explain my environment:

-My local PC connect to a **192.168.233.1** via wireguard.
+My local PC connect to **192.168.233.1** via wireguard.

 **192.168.233.1** is a remote vpn server using tcp bbr.

-And the **34.80.91.11** is a server using cubic.
+And the **34.80.91.11** is a remote server using cubic.

-The first time I didn't add iptables rule so the speed is too low because of high packet loss.
+The first time I didn't apply iptables rule so the speed is too low because of high packet loss.

-The second time I added the iptabels rule so the tcp traffic through VPN Server will redirect to my program and using TCP BBR to acclerate the speed.
+The second time I apply the iptabels rule so the tcp traffic through VPN Server will redirect to my program and using TCP BBR to acclerate the speed.

 ![test](asserts/images/test.png)